Blue Cod Vs Cod – A Complete Comparison

 - Stick with skinless or skin when the recipe calls for one.

 A popular delicacy in New Zealand is smoking the blue cod.
 Many Asian people will steam the fish whole.
-Japanese people will use blue cod in their sushi 13.
+Japanese people will use it in their sushi 11.

-When buying blue cod always make sure the flesh is glossy and semi-transparent and not sticky or mushy.
+When buying blue cod always make sure the white fish flesh is glossy and semi-transparent and not sticky or mushy.

-They established a list of best choices, good choices and ones to avoid based on their mercury levels.
-Therefore does blue cod or cod have more mercury?
+They established a list of best choices, good choices and fish to avoid based on their mercury levels.
+Let’s take a look at the levels found in both fish.

 Blue cod and cod contain similar mercury levels.
-They are listed on the FDA’s best choices in regards to mercury levels.
-The FDA recommends eating blue cod and cod no more than two servings a week.
+They are listed on the FDA’s best choices of fish in regards to mercury levels.

-The cost of either blue cod or cod will differ depending on the location, fresh or frozen and whether it’s farm raised or wild caught.
 Locally, I was able to find prices on cod but not for blue cod.
-I was only able to locate blue cod selling in New Zealand online websites.
+I was only able to locate them selling in New Zealand online websites.

-I checked Freshdirect for the current prices of cod.
+I checked Freshdirect for the current prices and found the following.

 - Fresh, farm raised cod